v-Representability on a one-dimensional torus at elevated temperatures: Helmholtz free energy and Gibbs state

+The proof of Proposition~\ref{prop: minimizer of Helmhotz functional/grand potential} can be found in Appendix \ref{app: proof minimizer properties}.
 Proposition \ref{prop: minimizer of Helmhotz functional/grand potential} implies that the density of the Gibbs state is an \emph{infinite} convex combination of elements in $\densset$.
-Hence we cannot directly conclude that its density is contained in $\densset$, but we will show this statement with the following proposition. \begin{proposition} The density of the Gibbs state $\Gamma_v$ is contained in $\densset$ for all $v \in H^{-1}$. \end{proposition} The proposition is proven in Appendix \ref{app: proof Gibbs state density in densset}.
-It tells us that $v$-representable densities at elevated temperatures are contained in $\densset$.
-Hence we can split the minimization of the Helmholtz functional $\Omega^\beta_v$ as in the zero temperature case into first a variation over densities in $\densset$ followed by a minimization over all density matrices which yield such a density,
+Hence we cannot directly conclude that its density is contained in $\densset$, but we will show this statement with the following proposition. \begin{proposition} The density of the Gibbs state $\Gamma_v$ is contained in $\densset$ for all $v \in H^{-1}(\T)$. \end{proposition} The proposition is proven in Appendix \ref{app: proof Gibbs state density in densset}.
+It tells us that $v$-representable densities at elevated temperatures are always contained in $\densset$.
+Hence we can split the minimization of the Helmholtz free energy $\Omega^\beta_v$ into first a variation over densities in $\densset$ followed by a minimization over all density matrices which yield such a density, just like in the zero temperature case,